 Estuaries: Ways of Knowing

 By leaving the word to the ARIAS network, the foundation of Estuaries is set on dialogue processes.
 ARIAS reflected on what the future of knowledge looked like and how those urgencies resurge in research fields.
 Asking questions, with multiple or no answers possible, mapped out the steady streams of knowledge circulation.
-Inspired by the research inquiry developed by philosophers Vinciane Despret and Isabelle Stengers in their book Women Who Make A Fuss (2014), in which they approach different female scholars with a very interesting point of view: Rather than asking them ‘as women’ questions, they ask ‘which question would you ask women’ – which creates a much more active reflexive state to enter the dialogue.
-ARIAS initiated an e-mail conversation on the evaluation of ‘what we think we know’ and ‘how we think we know it’ and to ask: how does this interfere within art, sciences and research?
+ARIAS was inspired by the research inquiry developed by philosophers Vinciane Despret and Isabelle Stengers in their book Women Who Make A Fuss (2014).
+In this book, the philosophers posed: ‘which question would you ask women’ rather than posing questions beginning with ‘as women…’, which welcomed a much more active reflexive state from which to enter the dialogue.
+Using this example as inspiration, ARIAS then initiated an e-mail conversation on the evaluation of ‘what we think we know’ and ‘how we think we know it’ and attempts to position these responses within art, sciences and research.

-By investigating first on a more personal level through conversations, ARIAS invited artists <—> researchers to exchange their struggles and questions with each other.
-Through the e-mail format, images and sound were included and focused on the written thoughts than on speech.
-Rather than requesting their approach to knowledge, the network were asked to wonder what questions should be asked to other researchers.
-The conversations also developed on encounters with knowledge through other situations than the academic framework: personal, random, ‘by chance’ or other inquiries.
+By investigating first on a more personal level through conversations, ARIAS invited artists and researchers to exchange their struggles and questions with each other.
+Through the e-mail format, images and sound were included and focused on the written thoughts rather than on speech.
+Rather than requesting their approach to knowledge, the network was then asked to wonder what questions should be asked to other researchers.
+The conversations also developed on encounters with knowledge through other situations outside of an academic framework such as personal, random, or by chance inquiries.